 With all that in mind, my answer is no, you don't need a tripod, but if you do own one you shouldn't leave it home because it might come in handy.

 Q: How slow a shutter speed can I use before I need a tripod?

 A good rule of thumb is to not go slower than the focal length of the lens.
 That means if you are using a 50mm lens you should not use a shutter speed slower than 1/60 of a second while hand holding the camera.
 If you are using a 300mm lens, you should not use a shutter speed slower than 1/250 of a second handheld.

 Q: Is there any other advice you can give me about taking fall foliage photos?

 Yes, as much as I hate to say it, autumn landscapes can become boring just like anything else if used too much.
 I bring up this point because many times amateurs go out looking for those big vistas, the miles and miles of nothing but colored leaves.
 Those kinds of pictures are nice in moderation; they seem like very pretty scenes, and they are, but they make for boring photos if overdone.

 When taking fall foliage photos, don't overlook the obvious such as a brook with fallen leaves floating in it.
-What says New England better than a small country church with fall foliage in the background or a ripe maple tree in the scene?
+What says New England better than a small country church with fall foliage in the background or a vivid maple tree in the scene?
 How about a pumpkin patch or pumpkins piled up for sale with leaves scattered all around?
 Try to catch some kids raking leaves or playing in huge piles someone else has raked.
 Use your imagination, and don't limit yourself to just those photos of grand vistas.
-Find a poplar tree with its golden leaves attached; go to the base of the tree and shoot up-—a nice blue sky as a background you will end up with something very nice.
+Find a poplar tree with its golden leaves attached; go to the base of the tree and shoot up—with a bright blue sky as a background, you will end up with something quite stunning.